-MOS Cematrix Cana ada
+Cemati Cematrix USA Canada

-2018 2018 2017
+2019 2018 2019 2018

-Gross margin 29% 28% 28%
+Gross Margin 27% 29% 30% 28%

-Pre tax discount rate 18% 18% 18%
+Pre-tax discount rate 18% 18% 18% 18%

-Near term (1 year) sales growth assumptions are based on contracted projects (including backlogs), as well as probability adjusted forecasts (range of 10% to 100%) for projects on which the Company has placed or will place bids, where the probabilities applied are based on management's assessment of a particular project based on historical experience and the stage that the project is in the sales cycle.
+Near term (1 year) sales growth assumptions (77%) are based on contracted projects (including backlogs), as well as probability adjusted forecasts (range of 10% to 100%) for projects on which the Company has placed or will place bids, where the probabilities applied are based on management's assessment of a particular project based on historical experience and the stage that the project is in the sales cycle.
 Management has also given consideration to its relationships with customers, the competitive landscape and changes in its business strategy.
 With regard to gross margins, consideration is given to historical operating margins in the end markets where prospective work opportunities are most significant and changes in the Company's business.
-A 1% change in gross margin in isolation would not result in an impairment charge.
+A 2% change in gross margin in isolation would not result in an impairment charge.